frasertajima/fortran/CIFAR-10 cuDNN/v28_baseline/MODULAR_ADAPTATION_GUIDE.md

 # v28 Modular Framework - Adaptation Guide

-**Framework**: v28 Baseline CUDA Fortran CNN Training **Status**: ✅ Production-Ready & Validated **Performance**: 2× faster than PyTorch with full modularity
+**Framework**: v28 Baseline CUDA Fortran CNN Training

+**Status**: ✅ Production-Ready & Validated

+**Performance**: 2× faster than PyTorch with full modularity

 ---

 ## Executive Summary

-The v28 Baseline framework is a **truly modular** CUDA Fortran training system that enables:
+The v28 Baseline framework is a **modular** CUDA Fortran training system that enables:
 - Adding new datasets in <2 hours with ~300 lines of code
 - Adapting to different image dimensions (tested: 28×28×1 to 32×32×3)
 - 100% code reuse of training logic across all datasets